Feuerfest

 Note: Enabling unattended-upgrades for the Proxmox packages on the Proxmox host itself is a controversial topic.
 In clustered & productive setups I wouldn't recommend it too.
 But given this is my single-node, homelab Proxmox I have no problem with it.

-However I have no problem with enabling OS updates as this is no difference from what Proxmox themselves does/recommends: https://pve.proxmox.com/pve-docs/pve-admin-guide.html#system_software_updates
+However I have no problem with enabling OS updates as this is no different from what Proxmox themselves do/recommend: https://pve.proxmox.com/pve-docs/pve-admin-guide.html#system_software_updates

 Blacklisting packages